DaBluLite/lunar-client-linux-installer/README.md

 An open-source installer script for Lunar Client on linux.

 ## Installation
-* On a terminal window, run `wget https://github.com/DaBluLite/lunar-client-linux-installer/blob/main/lunar-installer.sh` to copy the repository.
+* On a terminal window, run `wget https://raw.githubusercontent.com/DaBluLite/lunar-client-linux-installer/main/lunar-installer.sh` to download the installer.
 * Remember to make the installer executeable.
 Run `chmod +x lunar-installer.sh`.
 * Finally, run `sudo ./lunar-installer.sh` to install.